TOXIC METALS AND

-Required trace minerals include iron, copper, zinc, manganese, chromium, selenium, boron, bromine, silicon, iodine, vanadium, lithium, molybdenum, cobalt, germanium and others.
+2. Required trace minerals.
+These include iron, copper, zinc, manganese, chromium, selenium, boron, silicon, iodine, vanadium, lithium, molybdenum, cobalt, germanium and perhaps a few others.

-Possibly required trace minerals may include rubidium, tin, niobium, gold, silver and others.
+3. Possibly required trace minerals.
+Less is known about these.
+They may include rubidium, tin, niobium, gold, silver and others.

-These categories overlap slightly because assessing minerals that are required by humans is not a clear cut science.
-Some may be needed in minuscule amounts.
-Clinical studies to prove this by depriving people of vital minerals would be cruel and possibly disastrous.
+The categories of minerals above sometimes overlap slightly because assessing minerals that are required by humans is not a clear cut science.
+Some of them may be needed in minuscule amounts, for example.

 TOXIC METAL DANGERS

-Today mankind is exposed to the highest levels in recorded history of lead, mercury, arsenic, aluminum, copper, nickel, tin, antimony, bromine, bismuth and vanadium.
-Levels are up to several thousand times higher than in primitive man.
-In my clinical experience, everyone has excessive amounts of some or all of the toxic metals.
+Easy exposure.
+Today mankind is exposed to the highest levels in recorded history of lead, mercury, arsenic, aluminum, copper, nickel, tin, antimony, bromine, bismuth and vanadium, among others.
+The levels are up to several thousand times higher than in primitive man.
+In my clinical experience, for this reason everyone has excessive amounts of some or all of the toxic metals.

-Toxic metals are also persistent and cumulative.
-The late Dr. Henry Schroeder, MD, who was a world authority on trace elements, wrote:
+Persistent in the environment.
+Toxic metals are also persistent .
+The late Henry Schroeder, MD, who was a world authority on minerals, wrote: